sandstorm/caddy-nats-bridge/README.md

   }
 }
 ```

+#### Format of the NATS message

+- HTTP Body = NATS Message Data
+- HTTP Headers = NATS Message Headers
+  - `X-Http-Method` header: contains the HTTP header `GET,POST,HEAD,...`
+- NATS messages have a size limit of usually 1 MB (and 8 MB as hardcoded limit).
+  In case the HTTP body is bigger, or alternatively, is submitted with `Transfer-Encoding: chunked` (so we do not know the size upfront);
+  we do the following:
+  - We store the HTTP body in the [JetStream Object Storage (EXPERIMENTAL)](https://docs.nats.io/using-nats/developer/develop_jetstream/object)
+    for a few minutes; in a random key.
+  - The name of this KV Storage key is stored in the `X-Large-Body-Id`.
+    - TODO: support for response body re-use based on cache etags?

+## Concept

+- HTTP => NATS => HTTP should functionally emit the same requests (and responses)
+- Big Request bodies should be stored to JetStream
+  - for transfer encoding chunked
+- (NATS -> HTTP) Big response bodies should be stored to JetStream
+  - for transfer encoding chunked
+  - for unknown response sizes
+  - TODO: Re-use same cache entries if etags match?
+- TODO: is request / response streaming necessary???
+- All HTTP headers are passed through to NATS without modification
+- All Nats headers except "X-NatsHttp-...." are passed to HTTP without modification
+  - X-NatsHttp-Method
+  - X-NatsHttp-JSBodyId
+- allow multiple NATS servers

 ## What's Next?
 While this is currently functional and useful as is, here are the things I'd like to add next: